Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Coverage interference requirement when the sensing radius and the interference distance

-In this section, we analyze the expected $a$-total displacement to fulfill $(r_1,s)-C\&I$ \textit{requirement} when $n$ mobile sensors with identical sensing radius $r_1>\frac{1}{2n}$ are distributed uniformly at random and independently in the unit interval $[0,1].$ That is, the sum of sensing area of $n$ sensors is \textbf{greater} than the \textbf{length of unit interval.}
+In this section, we analyze the expected $a$-total displacement to fulfill $(r_1,s)-C\&I$ \textit{requirement} when $n$ mobile sensors with identical sensing radius $r_1>\frac{1}{2n}$ are distributed uniformly at random and independently on the unit interval $[0,1].$ That is, the sum of sensing area of $n$ sensors is \textbf{greater} than the \textbf{length of the unit interval.}